somervda/solar/solardaemon/readme.md

-# solardemon
+# solardaemon

-Contains the solardemon code.
-The solardemon manages the solar controller and relays based on rules and rule settings in the solarcache.json file
+Contains the solardaemon code.
+The solardaemon runs as a service and manages the solar controller and relays based on rules and rule settings in the solarcache.json file